grafana/mimir/docs/sources/operating-grafana-mimir/configure-shuffle-sharding.md

 When store-gateway shuffle sharding is enabled by setting `-store-gateway.tenant-shard-size` (or its respective YAML config option) to a value higher than `0` and lower than the number of available store-gateways, only the specified number of store-gateways will be eligible to load and query blocks for a given tenant.
 This flag needs to be set on the store-gateway, querier and ruler.

-_The store-gateway shard size can be overridden on a per-tenant basis setting `store_gateway_tenant_shard_size` in the overrides section of the runtime configuration._
+_The store-gateway shard size can be overridden on a per-tenant basis by setting `store_gateway_tenant_shard_size` in the overrides section of the runtime configuration._

 _Please check out the [store-gateway documentation](../architecture/store-gateway.md) for more information about how it works._